technogise/dynamo-data-migrations/README.md

 └─────────────────────────────────────────┴──────────────────────────┘
 ````
 ### Migrate down
-With this command, dynamo-data-migrations will revert (only) the last applied migration
+With this command, dynamo-data-migrations will revert (only) the last applied migration.

 ````bash
 $ dynamo-data-migrations down